fzero/proxygram/README.md

 * `VERIFY_TOKEN` - A challenge string sent to Instagram to validate the identity of the app when a subscription is made.
 A default value is provided, but it will be overridden by this.
 [More information here.](http://instagram.com/developer/realtime/)

 If everything went right, you'll see **up and running** when visiting the root URL on Proxygram.
 The configuration will also be logged for reference.

+A `Procfile` is provided, so Proxygram can be pushed to [Heroku](http://heroku.com) right away.
+An example `.env` file is also included to make development easier under [Foreman](https://github.com/ddollar/foreman)/[Norman](https://github.com/josh/norman)/[Shoreman](https://github.com/hecticjeff/shoreman).
+Just put your environment configurations there and the app will read them automagically.

 ## Creating a subscription